How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Sending thousands of dollars to Vietnam to someone you’ve probably never met can be a scary, if not downright, sketchy step.
 Though most suppliers in Vietnam prefer direct transfers, this is not the safest way.
-Even if you have a trustworthy supplier, you’re likely to drown in fees.
+Even if you have a trustworthy supplier, you’ll likely drown in fees.
 Lucky for you, we’ve made hundreds of transactions and tested a dozen different services to determine the best way to save you thousands of dollars on your next purchase.

 Paying with Vietnamese Currency // The DONG (VND)